Analyzing the Canadian’s Tough Loss to the Flyers: A Deep Dive into Strategy, Luck and Performance

 It pissed off everyone in town, remember.

-It’s easy to play stage manager, but it seems to me that if we’re talking about center, Sean Monahan has more d’upside offensive for overtime, right?
+It’s easy to play stage manager, but it seems to me that if we’re talking regarding center, Sean Monahan has more d’upside offensive for overtime, right?
 And it also seems to me that Slaf deserves to have real hearings in overtime, regardless of his position.

 But OK.
 The Canadian’s defeat does not rest only on the shoulders of Jake Evans, who did not play better or who did not play worse than the average of his teammates.